platformspec/site/docs/background/cloud-platforms.md

 By defining and structuring these four layers, the **Platform Specification** provides a roadmap for creating robust, scalable, and developer-friendly cloud platforms that address the full spectrum of an organization’s needs.

+## Is that all?
+But wait... there's more...

+Cloud Platforms are not just about the layers of services and software components.
+What about the policies regarding interaction between the specified services?
+How about the experience provided to developers?
+And we cannot forget about security!
+These elements are equally as important to the definition of a cloud platform as the services/software providers themselves.
+So let's get into that...